 This one is a bit of a obvious one but I have to put it out there.
 A shockingly high number of American families are operating without any kind of financial cushion whatsoever.

--According to a Harris Interactive survey taken in 2010, 77 percent of all Americans are living paycheck to paycheck.
+-According to a Harris Interactive survey, 77 percent of all Americans are living paycheck to paycheck.

 -According to one recent survey, one out of every three Americans would not be able to make a mortgage or rent payment next month if they suddenly lost their current job.